 Hot flashes are a common symptom around the time of menopause.
 A hot flash is a feeling of warmth that tends to be concentrated around the face and neck.
 It can cause flushing or reddening of the skin in these areas as well as the chest, arms, or back.
 Hot flashes vary in their intensity and can be followed by sweating and/or chills.
 Night sweats, waking up drenched in sweat a night, may also occur during hot flashes.
 Hot flashes at night are a common occurrence for women experiencing the symptoms of menopause.

 Hot flashes last anywhere from 30 seconds to 10 minutes, and they may start before menstrual irregularities.
 Hot flashes may last up to 10 years, but 80% of women will not have any hot flashes after five years.
 The exact cause of hot flashes is unknown, but they are most likely linked to the hormonal and biochemical changes brought on by decreasing estrogen levels.
 Women can help reduce the symptoms of hot flashes by dressing in light layers, exercising regularly, using a fan, managing stress, and avoiding spicy foods.

-Women may also experience insomnia during menopause.
-Insomnia during menopause can be caused by night sweats, hot flashes that occur at night.
+Menopause-related sleep problems, including insomnia, are common during this transition in a woman's life.
+Insomnia during the menopausal transition can be caused by night sweats, hot flashes that occur at night.
 Sweating and hot flashes can make it very difficult to sleep.
 The changes in a woman's estrogen and progesterone levels can also alter her sleep quality.

 Relief from Night Sweats